 Commander and PhD Candidate Tor Ivar Strømmen at the Norwegian Defense University College says to High North News that Norway’s decision to participate in the exercise in the Barents Sea in September along with the USA, Great Britain and Denmark was unfortunate.

 Were the authorities right in acting contrary to the advise of the Chief JOH?

 “I fear that the strategic image and overall thinking that should form the basis has neither been understood nor is something the government actually reflects deeply on.
 If we look at what they say, the impression of a lack of geostrategic, strategic and military strategic understanding does not invite trust.
-There are no reflections around this balance in their explanations and claims.”
+There are no reflections around this balance in their explanations and claims", he says, and continues: